Sudo-Raheel/GNN_charge_MD/README.md

   Contains input datasets, such as atomic structure files (e.g., CIF/POSCAR) and charge data.

 - [`graph_build/`](./graph_build)
-  Utilities for constructing graphs from structures, including feature extraction for nodes (e.g., partial charges) and edges (e.g., inverse distances).
+  Utilities for constructing graphs from structures, including feature extraction for nodes (e.g., partial charges) and edges.
+   Pymatgen ISSAEVNN class is used to create the adjacency matrix(bond table).

 - [`utils/`](./utils)
-  Helper functions and modules for preprocessing, configuration, and general utilities used across the project.
+  Contains the files for featurization and scaling

 - [`results/`](./results)
   Directory for storing trained models, evaluation outputs, visualizations, or logs.